-My current work is mainly in acrylics, oils and mixed media, although I have spent many years painting in watercolour and on silk.
+I work in acrylics, oils and mixed media, although I have spent many years painting in watercolour and on silk.
 I also create bonded embroidered textiles.

-My inspiration comes from colour, pattern, textures and contrast in the landscape, especially the Yorkshire Dlaes.
-I am interested in the hard forms: walls, scars, dilapidated buildings, castles and barns.
-My work is becoming increasingly abstract as I search for a more individual response rather than just representing what I see.
+My inspiration comes from colour, pattern, textures and contrast in the landscape, especially the Yorkshire Dales.
+I am interested in the hard forms: rocks, walls, scars, dilapidated buildings, castles and barns.
+My work is semi abstract or abstract as I search for a more individual response to what I see.